Updated: Aug 4, 2021

 4 minutes: Ear training, recognizing intervals

-2 minutes: Improvise with the scale and chord learnt earlier today
+2 minutes: Improvise with the scale and chord learned earlier today

 I would love to hear your ideas and thoughts and what works best for you.
 Here in the comments or by sending me by filling the contact form.